Fleury earns 11th win of the season, Vegas tops Wild 5-1

 Vegas swept the two-game set against Minnesota and remained atop the West Division, one point ahead of the St. Louis Blues.

-Alex Tuch, Mark Stone, Chandler Stephenson, William Karlsson also scored for Vegas.
+Alex Tuch, Mark Stone, Chandler Stephenson, William Karlsson also scored for Vegas, which improved to 10-2-1 at home this season.

+“We know that every game is huge, especially when every game is in the division,” said Tuch, whose nine goals rank second on the team.
+“They’re a good team, they’re hard working, and I thought we put together a good 60 minutes.”

-Fleury improved to 11-3-0.
+Making his 10th consecutive start, Fleury improved to 11-3-0.
 He has limited teams to two goals or fewer in 10 of his 14 appearances.
-His 11 wins rank third in the NHL, behind Tampa Bay’s Andrei Vasilevskiy and Toronto’s Frederik Andersen
+His 11 wins rank third in the NHL, behind Tampa Bay’s Andrei Vasilevskiy and Toronto’s Frederik Andersen.

+“The more you play, you just go out and play and not think as much,” said Fleury, who surpassed Gump Worsley for 12th all-time with his 861st game played.
+“You react to what’s happening in front of you.
+You just wait for the puck more.
+The play slows down a little bit, so it’s been good.”

 Marcus Foligno scored for Minnesota, and Cam Talbot made 23 saves.